Register Online to Save Time 2019-20 registration is now open

 - Government agency letter (within the last 30 days)

-- Check or pay stub (within the last 30 days)
+- Employment check or pay stub (within the last 30 days)

-- Proof of birth–original County issued birth certificate for ALL kindergarteners, or a Non-Expired Passport for each student that will be enrolled
+- Proof of birth-County issued birth certificate or a Non-Expired Passport for each student that will be enrolled

 - Current immunization record for each student.
-Proof of T-Dap is required for grades 7-12
+Proof of T-Dap is required for grades 7-12.
+Both name and date of birth must be on record.

 - Guardianship/Custody papers are required, if applicable